-On a module start date, a particular Lecture Topic will be under consideration.
-Your assignment is to use what is presented in lecture and the resources provided to you to begin mastering that topic in preparation for an exam on that topic.
-As mentioned above, read the Learning Guide found on Blackboard for particular guidance on how to approach the material.
+Assignments - Your assignment is to use what is presented in lecture and the resources provided to you to begin mastering that topic in preparation for an exam on that topic.
 The Lecture Outline will provide structure and organization for the lecture content, and it provides room to take notes.
-Supplemental handouts will reinforce and expand on anatomical and physiological topics of particular importance or complexity.
+Supplemental handouts reinforce and expand on topics of particular importance or complexity.
 During our lecture times, I will walk you through all (with a few exceptions) the material.
 You will find that the videos will do likewise.
+If time constraints truncate a portion of the lecture sequence, you will be able to compete the topic using online video support.